-Ask any certified arborist in Wilmington, or anywhere else, and they will tell you that “tree topping” is simply a bad idea.
+Ask any arborist or tree care specialist in Wilmington or anywhere else, and they will tell you that tree topping is a bad practice.

-The method of pruning trees is sometimes practiced by tree maintenance services or by homeowners, but experienced arborists know tree topping is actually one of the worst possible ways of pruning a tree.
-Those who perform tree topping may think the practice is a quick and easy method of dealing with trees that have grown too large, but the practice causes a lot of damage.
+Tree topping, a pruning method that cuts off the top branches, is sometimes practiced by tree maintenance services or homeowners.
+Still, experienced arborists know tree topping is one of the worst possible ways of pruning a tree.
+Those who perform tree topping may think the practice is a quick and easy method of dealing with trees that have grown too large, but the procedure causes much damage.

-When tree topping is performed, an arbitrary maximum height is chosen, and then the trunk and all branches above that height are chopped off in a roughly straight horizontal plane.
-No regard is given to the function of the branches being cut, or how these cuts will affect the tree’s growth afterwards.
+As stated earlier, tree topping is a particular pruning practice that cuts the top off the trunk and upper main branches.
+People will set an arbitrary maximum measurement for the tree’s height during tree topping to make the tree shorter.
+Then the trunk and all branches above that height are chopped off in a roughly straight horizontal plane.
+Often, little to no regard is given to the function of the branches people are cutting or how these cuts will affect the tree’s growth afterward.

-- The tree will begin sprouting new foliage from all the stumps that remain.
-Rather than a single neat canopy, the tree’s new “water sprouts” will form an unattractive new shape.
+In addition to the reduced health, a topped tree will begin sprouting new foliage from all the stumps that remain.
+Rather than a single neat canopy, these multiple shoots, known as “water sprouts,” will form an unattractive new shape.

-- Between the direct damage done to the branches, and the high chance of rot and disease, the tree will now be far more likely to have branches break and fall off.
-The tree becomes more hazardous than it was before – potentially opening the owner up to danger due to brittle branches.
+Another reason that tree topping is a bad practice is the danger factor.
+Between the direct damage from the pruning cuts and the high chance of disease, the tree will now be far more likely to have new branches prone to breaking and falling off.
+As a result, the tree becomes more hazardous than before, potentially opening the owner up to storm damage and other danger due to brittle branches.

-If you have a tree that has been topped, consult a certified arborist.
-With proper nurturing and pruning over the course of several years, a tree can recover and be reshaped to an extent.
+If you have a tree that has been topped, consult an arborist.
+With proper nurturing and pruning over several years, a tree can recover and be reshaped to an extent.

-In short, tree topping is an unhealthy form of tree maintenance.
+In short, tree topping is a bad practice, an unhealthy form of tree maintenance.
 For sustainable and healthy options in tree pruning, contact Stein Tree Service today.
-Our certified arborist will do what is best for you and for your trees.
+Our team of arborists will do what is best for you and your trees.